With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 This is how it works: Place the yarn in the shape of a loop and guide it around a wooden rod from the front, so that the closed side points downwards.
 Then lead the loose ends over the rod through this loop and then pull everything down well.

-You can also use this knot backwards.
-Depending on the project, either the forward or reverse variant is better.
+You can also use this node backwards.
+Depending on the project, either the forward or backward version is more suitable.

-In the following video, Dilara von Westwing a simple step by step macrame instructions with which every beginner quickly understands the principle of the basic node and becomes a professional in no time:
+In the following video, Dilara from Westwing a simple step-by-step macramé tutorial that will help any beginner quickly understand the basic knotting principles and become a pro in no time:

 Source: here4u on German Wikipedia [Cc-by-Sa-3.0], via Wikimedia Commons